-Bazaars are a staple to the Central Asian shopping scene, but are more catered to locals with their wide selection of fresh meat, fruits & vegetables, spices and non (bread).
+Bazaars, a staple of the Central Asian shopping scene, cater more to locals with their wide selection of fresh meat, fruits & vegetables, spices and non.
 As a traveller, you will probably just be “window shopping” and soaking up the atmosphere.
 Around the bazaar, there is almost always another market with stalls selling clothes, accessories and other trinkets, so it’s worth poking around here if you’re looking for some souvenirs.

 Getting there: Take the metro to Chorsu Station.
 You can’t miss the blue-dome structure or bustling market.